-The Company has been named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by a stockholder of the Company, Deborah Donoghue.
-The suit names the Company's President, Interim Chief Executive Officer and Head of Business Development and Strategy, and member of its board of directors, Mr. Thomas Gad, as an additional defendant and it seeks to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving the Company's common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
+The Company has been named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by one of the Company's stockholders, Deborah Donoghue (Case No. 1:21-cv-07182).
+The suit names the Company's President, Interim Chief Executive Officer and Head of Business Development and Strategy, and member of the Company's board of directors, Mr. Thomas Gad as an additional defendant, and it seeks to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving the Company's common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
 On December 17, 2021, Mr. Gad filed a Motion to Dismiss the lawsuit.
 On August 8, 2022, the Court denied Mr. Gad's Motion to Dismiss the lawsuit.
-As a result, the lawsuit will enter the discovery phase.
-The Company continues to be of the opinion that the claim is without merit and intends to maintain this position in the proceedings.
+The parties have completed documentary discovery and depositions.
+The Company is of the opinion that the claim is without merit and intends to maintain this position in the proceedings.
 In addition, the Company has been informed by Mr. Gad that he also believes the claim is without merit, that he has strong defenses against such claim and that he intends to vigorously defend the action.
 The Company has assessed the proceedings and does not believe that it is probable that a gain or a liability will be realized by the Company.
 As a result, the Company did not record any loss or gain contingencies for this matter.